NYU-RTS/rts-docs-dev/docs/hpc/05_submitting_jobs/01_slurm_submitting_jobs.md

 ## More examples

-You can find more examples here:
+You can find more examples in the slurm jobarray examples directory:

 ```sh
 /scratch/work/public/examples/slurm/jobarry/